Get hands on for wildlife

 I have many interests in life, one of which is with all things relating to nature and the countryside.
 Once, while taking a recreational walk on local heathland, I noticed signs indicating that the area was being managed by Surrey Wildlife Trust.
 This awareness and a certain pride in our county, lead me to join the organisation, which for many years I followed as a passive member.

 When I retired from full-time employment I realised that I would need something to keep me occupied, so I investigated volunteering with the Trust.
-What I had not realised was that there are opportunities virtually every day of the week, so I signed up and joined the work party of my nearest geographical workgroup.
+What I had not realised was that there are opportunities virtually every day of the week, so I signed up and joined the practical conservation days of my nearest geographical group.

 This has taken me back to the heath, where we are usually engaged in “scrub clearance”.
 In simple terms this is the removal of invading species of trees which would otherwise come to dominate and thereby destroy the habitat needed by some of our rarest birds and animals.